ryanburst/HiveText/README.md

 `This mod uses a file watcher.
 If the configuration file is not changed with BepInEx Configuration Manager, but changed in the file directly on the server, upon file save, it will sync the changes to all clients.`

-### List Key Options
-- **SleepText**: Replaces "The bees are sleeping" text that shows at night or during a storm.
-Stop disturbing the bees.
-- **BiomeText**: Replaces "The bees don't like this biome." text that shows if you build the hive in a biome they don't like.
-Picky bees.
-- **SpaceText**: Replaces "The bees need more open space." text when there is too much overhead coverage.
-Let the sun shine!
-- **HappyText**: Replaces "The bees are happy." text when checking a beehive and none of the other conditions are met.
-Bee Ross says "Happy bees!
-Happy little bees!"
-- **ExtractedText**: Doesn't replace any existing text, but shows when you successfully pull honey from a hive.
-You need it more than them, right?
-- **AttackedText**: Doesn't replace any existing text, but shows when you damage a beehive.
-Do you know how many times I've accidentally punched a hive making this mod?
-The bees do.
-And they don't forget.
-- **GenericText** (default): The fallback list.
-If any of the above options are enabled in the `.cfg` file, but don't exist in the `.yml` file, it will pull from here.

 ## Installation Instructions

 ### Manual Installation